It’s just a number!

 One of the entertainers, a young May Pole dancer.
 The after-party was great!

 And for those patiently waiting, here is salvageable footage from yesterday’s shoot.
 You can see us raising anchor in Hog Island, bashing our way out of the channel and then heading east for a brief bit.
-Too bad I couldn’t use the coolest footage that we shot of us entering Calvigny Harbor.
+Too bad I couldn’t use the coolest footage that we shot of us entering Calivigny Harbor.